Category: * Portraits & Studio

 When shooting these period costumes I try and shoot them in a style that is in keeping with the look.

-As well as creating a wallpaper that matched the theme.
+…as well as creating a wallpaper that matched the theme.

 My studio is also full of many props.
 This includes a huge trunk that dates back to the golden age of train travel.
 I thought it would also look great in these photos.